FAQ

 The mod launcher expects to download mods as a Github release bundle of the jak-project, so in short: you'll need to get your creation hosted on a Github repository and create a release in the expected format.

 We recommend making a fork of our OG-Mod-Base project, as this comes with an easy workflow for creating release bundles.
-If you plan to make multiple mods, keep in mind you can only have one fork per personal account - to work around this you can create a Github organization for yourself and create your fork(s) under that.
+You can follow this video for using the ModBase and creating a release for your mod:

 At this point, your mod should be bundled and ready for us to add!
 Just reach out to barg034 or zedb0t on Discord with the name, description, and thumbnail image - we'll work with you to get it added to the mod list.